ErikBjare/KnowTree/README.md

  - Field of knowledge
    - Mathematics, Physics, Computer Science, etc.
-   - Sub-fields would probably be necessary.
    - Essentially serves as categories for more granular pieces of knowledge.
-Wikipedia already does categorization like this well.
+   - Wikipedia already does categorization like this well and can be retrieved from the [dumps](https://stackoverflow.com/questions/17432254/wikipedia-category-hierarchy-from-dumps).
+   - The topics would be linkable to Wikipedia articles as well, making categorization easier.
  - Topics/Concepts (goals?)
    - Can belong to one or more fields of knowledge.
    - Essentially what you want to learn.